A guide to talent management tools and trends

 How social is it?
-Does it enable collaboration and can it track and integrate social networks and preferences?
+Does it enable collaboration, and can it track and integrate social networks and preferences?

 In general, talent management suites include the following capabilities:

-- Recruiting and talent acquisition
+- recruiting and talent acquisition;

 Typically, companies purchase talent management suites because they have outgrown the standard tracking and reporting functions in their HRMS learning modules.
 For instance, an HRMS might track basic attendance information and scores for a continuing education course, but it often lacks the video and document management capabilities needed to support the course on an ongoing basis.
-When considering learning and development modules, buyers often compare their features based on requirements that vary widely based on geography, vertical and level of ongoing education required.
+When considering learning management and career development modules, buyers often compare their features based on requirements that vary widely based on geography, vertical industry and level of ongoing education required.
 These features include the following:

-- Content and document management integration
+- content and document management integration; and

-- Access to e-learning providers, virtual classrooms, social networking, and ongoing skill development and education tracking
+- access to e-learning providers, virtual classrooms, social networking and ongoing skill development and education tracking.

 The remaining modules are less likely to drive new talent management system purchases as standalone options, although potential customers typically start with two or three of the core modules bulleted above with the intention of building out a suite.